Styner2023/plock/README.md

 I show an example `settings.json` in [Settings](#settings)

+---

+## 🚨 Looking for contributions / help! 🚨
+I would love to keep this project alive and growing, but can't do it alone.

+If you're at all interested in contributing, please feel free to reach out, start a discussion, open a PR, look at issues, look at roadmap below, etc.

-_Note: Something not work properly?
-I won't know!
+Something not working properly?
+There's no telemtry or tracking, so I won't know!
 Please log an issue or take a crack at fixing it yourself and submitting a PR!
 Have feature ideas?
-Log an issue!_
+Log an issue!

+---

 ## Demo showing concept of Triggers, and the new flexible system